 Biden administration coerced social media giants into possible free speech violations: court

-The White House, health officials and the FBI may have violated the First Amendment rights of people posting about COVID-19 and elections on social media by pressuring technology companies to suppress or remove the posts, the 5th Circuit Court of Appeals ruled late Friday.
+The White House, health officials and the FBI may have violated the First Amendment rights of people posting about COVID-19 and elections on social media by pressuring technology companies to suppress or remove the posts, a federal appeals court ruled late Friday.

-But the 75-page opinion also narrowed the scope of an order from a Louisiana federal judge that blocked many federal agencies from having contact with companies like Facebook, YouTube and X, formerly Twitter.
+The decision from the 5th Circuit Court of Appeals partly upheld an order from a Louisiana federal judge that blocked many federal agencies from having contact with companies like Facebook, YouTube and X, formerly Twitter, about content moderation.

+But the 75-page opinion from three-judge panel also significantly narrowed the scope of the order that was a major victory for conservatives.

 The Biden administration has 10 days to seek a Supreme Court review of the ruling.